-On Rumble Strip Vermont, you’ll hear from artists and criminals, taxidermists and soccer moms, lawyers and waitresses.
-Erica Heilman invites herself into Vermonters’ homes to find out what they know, what they hate, who they love, what they’re afraid of, and what makes them more like you than you’d realized.
-It’s surprising conversation that sounds like Vermont, and takes its time.
+On Rumble Strip, you’ll hear from artists and criminals, taxidermists and soccer moms, lawyers and waitresses.
+Erica Heilman invites herself into peoples’ homes to find out what they know, what they hate, who they love, what they’re afraid of, and what makes them more like you than you’d realized.
+It’s vivid stories of the everyday.

 Erica’s independent radio work has aired on NPR’s Day to Day, Hearing Voices, SOUNDPRINT, KCRW’s UnFictional, and on major public radio affiliates across the country.
 Prior to her work in audio, Erica worked in documentary television in New York City.
 She produced programming for WNET, HBO and ABC News.